Lieb-Mattis states for robust entangled differential phase sensing: Photon Measurement

 which is diagonal in the $\ket{J,M}$ basis.
 This interpretation arises from the fact that a state $\ket{J,M}$ decays to $\ket{J,-J}$ via the emission of $J + M$ photons, which, in the bad cavity limit, are rapidly lost and can thus be detected as they exit the cavity.

-The estimator variance corresponding to the measurement of the number of photons leaking from the cavity is shown in Fig.~\ref{fig:PhotonMeasuremtn}.
+Rather than resolving the number of photons during the measurement quench, the same information can be obtained by measuring the remaining excited-state population after the quench, as sketched in Fig.~\ref{fig:Measurement_schematic}(a)(ii).
+Comparing the post-quench excitation number to the initially prepared excitation number (equal to the number of atoms in ensemble $A$) yields a measurement record equivalent to photon counting, up to additional imperfections from noise processes during the protocol, for example free-space spontaneous emission.

+An auxiliary cavity mode can strongly couple atoms in $\ket{\uparrow}$ to a readout-only ancilla state, producing a vacuum–Rabi splitting whose size depends on the number of atoms in the excited state.
+For single-particle cooperativity $>1$, the splitting can be resolved well enough to enable single-excitation resolution \cite{chen2011conditional, chen2014cavity}.

+To benchmark the performance of an explicit photon-counting implementation, analyze the corresponding estimator variance, shown in Fig.~\ref{fig:PhotonMeasurement}.
 For both the target state and the steady state resulting from collective emission, the QCRB is saturated at $\phi = 0$.
 A limitation of this measurement scheme, however, is that at $\phi = 0$, the target state is an eigenstate of the measurement operator and the steady state is a mixture of eigenstates.
 Therefore in this limit, both the numerator and denominator of the estimator variance vanish, making the sensor particularly vulnerable to additional noise in the system which overwrites the vanishing numerator and results in a large estimator variance.

-Remarkably, the target state exhibits a finite interval of phase values around $\phi = 0$ where the QCRB is still saturated, indicating that the sensor can be operated away from $\phi = 0$ while retaining optimal sensitivity.
-In contrast, the steady state also achieves the QCRB at $\phi = 0$, but lacks such a robust phase interval.
-Therefore, in practical implementations, one must trade off some sensitivity in favor of operating at a reference phase where the measurement is less susceptible to residual noise.

-In conclusion, while photon counting via cavity leakage allows the QCRB to be saturated, the limited robustness of this measurement to external noise motivates the implementation of the true optimal measurement scheme for enhanced performance.